 Tag Archives: Italy

 With Valentine’s Day just around the corner, stores are flooded with candy hearts, chocolates and stuffed animals.
-In the US, shelves brimming with teddy bears and boxes of chocolate are typical Valentine’s Day fare, but not every country turns to greeting cards and heart-shaped candies to declare love.
+In the U.S., shelves brimming with teddy bears and boxes of chocolate are typical Valentine’s Day fare, but not every country turns to greeting cards and heart-shaped candies to declare love.
 Some exchange wooden spoons and pressed flowers, while others hold a special holiday for the loveless to mourn their single lives over black noodles.
-Here is a look at how 10 countries celebrate Valentine’s Day around the world.
+Here is a look at how 10 countries celebrate Valentine’s Day traditions all around the world.